 1. Define a project’s feasible conduction:

-2. Identification of Risk Factor that may involve:
+2. Identification of Risk Factors that may involve:

 It helps in recognizing hazard factors engaged with creating and deploying a project and making planned solutions for risk examination.